 If your patient has diabetes, it is very important to encourage daily foot care inspection.
 For further guidance for your patient on foot care and local resources, click here.

 1. Referral to a multidisciplinary health care team with expertise in the management of foot ulcers

 2. The provision of a moist wound environment

 4. Offloading of pressure areas.
 For more information on the impact of offloading devices on diabetic foot ulcers, click here.

 For More Information

-If you would like to refer your patient for foot care, please complete a referral form and submit to Diabetes Central Intake, or if you prefer, the following chart identifies local foot care providers.
+If you would like to refer your patient for foot care, please complete a referral form and submit to Diabetes Central Intake, or if you prefer, click here for more information on local foot care providers.
 Please note that service fees apply to most services listed.